4:30PM - 6:30PM

 A ten week program that combines practice debates nearly every week with a range of theoretical sessions to help high school students develop their debating skills even further.Student to Teacher Ratio 9:1

 Allow experienced students to practice their skills in debates on a range of topics.

 Provide theory sessions on multiple topics, tailored to the interests and needs of the particular group.

 Give students plenty of opportunities to present and receive individualised feedback.

-Debating is a simple concept to learn, but an exceptionally difficult one to master.
-There is a lot happening in a debate – meeting burdens, keeping to a team strategy, tackling the other team’s arguments – and it takes lots of training and practice to really get your head around it all.
+Debating is a simple concept to learn, but a tough one to master.
+A lot is happening in a debate – meeting burdens, keeping to a team strategy, tackling the other team’s arguments – and it takes lots of training and practice to get your head around it all.